alastairwyse/TypeScriptUtilities/README.md

   </tr>
   <tr>
     <td valign="top">ITypedObjectConversionFunction<any></td>
-    <td>This is a [function type interface](https://www.typescriptlang.org/docs/handbook/interfaces.html#function-types) which is called/executed during the validation conversion (i.e. can be used to define conversion for objects, objects within objects, etc...)</td>
+    <td>This is a <a href="https://www.typescriptlang.org/docs/handbook/interfaces.html#function-types">function type interface</a> which is called/executed during the validation conversion (i.e. can be used to define conversion for objects, objects within objects, etc...)</td>
   </tr>
   <tr>
     <td valign="top">Array<string | [ string, string ]></td>